 Don’t you just love finding out about great tools and resources that are awesome AND FREE?

-In this post, I’m going to share free tools in 4 different categories including Organization, Communicating with Your Audience, Stock Photos, and Creating Gorgeous Images to Share on Social Media.
+In this post, I’m going to share free tools in 5 different categories including Organization, Communicating with Your Tribe, Stock Photos, Creating Gorgeous Images to Share on Social Media, and Staying in Touch.
 These are all tools that I’m either currently using or have used in the past, so I hope you find them helpful too.